 Internet banking is now used by 7 out of 10 people, according to the Financial Times, correlating a surge in mobile banking to the doubling of online bankers in the last decade.
 This trend answers for the increased opportunities for internet banking scams, which is why online banking scams are so common today.
 Common types of internet banking fraud are no longer limited to computers but also include types of mobile banking frauds too.

-Types of Online Banking Frauds
+Forms of Online Banking Frauds